BMHK folder 2021

 If you have lost your invitation or if it is damaged you can request a new invitation letter on My Health Screening.
 You will need your DigiD to log in.
 You can also contact our information line.

-You will receive your first invitation for the cervical screening when you are 30 years old.
-You will continue to receive an invitation every 5 years until you are 60.
+You will receive your first invitation for cervical cancer screening when you are 30 years old.
+After that, you will be invited at the age of 35, 40, 50 and 60 years.

 Yes, it is still important to participate in the population screening.
 The HPV vaccine protects against the 2 types of HPV that most commonly cause cervical cancer.
 However, there are other HPV types that can cause cervical cancer.
 With the HPV vaccination you are largely protected against cervical cancer.
 Even if you have been vaccinated against HPV, you still have a small chance of getting cervical cancer.
 That is why it is important to participate in the population screening.
 You will receive an invitation for this from the age of 30.